leiachung41/leiachung41.github.io/Classic_Arcade_Game_Clone/README.md

 # Classic Arcade Game Clone
-In this project, I've built my own arcade game like Frogger Game.
+In this project, I built my own arcade game like Frogger Game.

 ## Frogger Game Description
 In this game you have a Player and Enemies (Bugs).
 The goal of the player is to reach the water, without colliding into any one of the enemies.

 ## How to build?
 I didn't build the game from scratch.
-I've provided the art assets and game engine [here](https://github.com/udacity/frontend-nanodegree-arcade-game).
+I was provided the art assets and game engine [here](https://github.com/udacity/frontend-nanodegree-arcade-game).
 This repository contains css, images, and js folders, as well as an index.html and a README.md file.
-I've edited the app.js file to build the game.
+I edited the app.js file to build the game.

 ## What I build?
 - The Enemy function: